janschupke/lines/_PRP/INIT.md

 - [ ] Update documentation as needed
 - [ ] Move PRP to `_PRP/archive/`
 - [ ] Update archive README.md with new completed features
+- [ ] Update project root README.md if tech stack or features have changed
 - [ ] Update project status tracking
 - [ ] Review lessons learned for future PRPs